Whakatane on a Budget

 On the Bay of Plenty coast overlooking New Zealand’s only active marine volcano, Whakatane is a stunning town to spend a while.
 The mix of long-stretching beaches, rugged coastal headlands and native bush provide some stunning landscapes to explore, therefore keeping the activity costs to a minimum when you can just “enjoy the view”.
 On top of that, there are more cheap things to do and free things to do in Whakatane that will keep anyone entertained, both day and night.

 In between filling up your time in Whakatane with these free and cheap activities, make sure you don’t miss the highlights on the town on this 10 Whakatane Must-Dos list!
-To help you stick to your budget in Whakatane, choose from these 5 Best Backpacker Hostels in Whakatane.
+To help you stick to your budget in Whakatane, choose from these 5 Best Backpacker Hostels in Whakatane or 10 Best Budget Accommodation in Whakatane.

 Hidden over the headlands at the west side of Ohope Beach is Otarawairere Bay.
 It’s the perfect picture opportunity with ancient pohutukawa trees lining the beach and shells scattered across the sand.
 Explore the tidal pools and enjoy the serenity of this bay that is often secluded.